rizavelioglu/rizavelioglu/README.md

 Hey, this is **Riza!**

-I am a MSc. student at University Bielefeld and currently I am working on **Multimodal Learning**.
+I am a MSc. student at University Bielefeld and currently working on **Multimodal Learning**.
 Please visit my website for more info: https://rizavelioglu.github.io/

 <h3 align="left"> Papers: </h3>
   <ul>